slurmulon/bach/docs/guide.md

 This guide is organized so that it will progressively fill in those details for you, in a way that (we feel) best forms a hollistic understanding of `bach`.

+You can find a collection of useful example tracks in the [Examples](#examples) section, but the majority of this guide focuses on a single example track (in the [Tracks](#tracks) section) to increase clarity.

 > If you are looking for a more technical and low-level resource on `bach`, head to the [Syntax](/syntax) page instead.

 > If you are interested in the rationale for `bach` and the problems it solves, first check out the [Background](/background) page.